RPX2001/EcoWatt_TeamPowerPort/docs/README.md

 # 📚 EcoWatt Documentation Index

-Welcome to the comprehensive documentation for the EcoWatt Smart Energy Monitoring System.
+Welcome to the comprehensive documentation for the EcoWatt Smart Inverter Monitoring System.

 ---